George Tsamis: Managerial career

 Tsamis managed the Waterbury Spirit (1999–2000) and New Jersey Jackals (2001–02), winning league titles with the Jackals in both his seasons.
 In 2003, he was hired to manage the Saints, then in the Northern League.
 The team moved to the American Association in 2006.
 Tsamis managed through Saints through the 2020 season, after which they left the American Association and became Triple-A affiliates of the Minnesota Twins.

 On February 23, 2021, Tsamis was named manager of the Kane County Cougars, a former Low-A Midwest League club that later moved to the American Association due to the restructuring of Minor League Baseball.
 In moving to the Chicago suburbs, he retained his longtime coaching staff of Kerry Ligtenberg (pitching coach) and Ole Sheldon (hitting coach).
+In 2022, the Cougars made the playoffs with a 54–46 record but was knocked out of the first round by the Cleburne Railroaders in three games.
+The Cougars made the playoffs the following year with the same outcome this time losing to the Milwaukee Milkmen.
+In 2024, the Cougars would make the playoffs for the third year in a row with a 55–45 record this time sweeping the Lake Country DockHounds in the first round, sweeping the Chicago Dogs in the East Division championship series, and sweeping the Winnipeg Goldeyes in the Miles Wolff Cup Final bringing home the Cougars' third title in franchise history and their first Miles Wolff Cup since joining the American Association.
+In 2025, the Cougars were able to defend their title this time beating the Sioux Falls Canaries in five games.

-Tsamis recently managed the North Division in the American Association All-Star Game in Sioux Falls, SD.
+Tsamis managed the North Division in the American Association All-Star Game in Sioux Falls, South Dakota.